top of page

 Getting Greener

 In North Yorkshire Council’s Parks and Grounds maintenance team we focus on reduce, reuse and recycle across our operations.
-In the plant nursery we use a range of sustainable growing methods such as peat free/ reduced peat composts, recycled plastic or where possible plastic alternatives.
+In the plant nursery we use a range of sustainable growing methods such as peat free and reduced peat composts, recycled plastic or where possible plastic alternatives.
 We even give away old containers for the public to use for their own planting requirements and recycle Christmas trees!

 We have expanded our pollinator-friendly plantings alongside annual bedding displays to make our open spaces welcoming and friendly for people to enjoy but also good for the environment.